OpenUAS/drone-book/src/bmp-from-bluepill.md

 ![Building](./assets/blackmagic-make.png)

 This will produce two binaries we are interested in: `src/blackmagic_dfu.bin` and `src/blackmagic.bin`.
-The first is a bootloader, which will be flashed with the USB-to-UART adapter.
-And the second is the actual firmware, which will be loaded through USB with help of the bootloader.
+The first .bin file is a bootloader, which will be flashed with the USB-to-UART adapter.
+And the second is the actual BMP firmware.
+The latter which will be uploaded in a second step through USB on the BluePill with help of the bootloader.

 ## Flashing Bootloader

+First we are going to flash (upload) the bootloader to the Bluepill:

 1. Connect the USB-to-UART adapter with the Blue Pill according to this table: